spacecloud-io/space-cloud/README.md

 > Note: Space Cloud is in still in Beta.

-Space Cloud is an open-source, high performance web engine which lets you create instant REST APIs on most of the databases out there.
+Space Cloud is an open-source, high performance web engine which lets you create instant Realtime APIs on most of the databases out there.
 Written in Golang, it provides a high throughput layer for your backend services.
 It's completely unopinionated and works with the tech stack of your choice.

 Space Cloud is purpose-built to power fast-growing, realtime online services on public, private and hybrid clouds requiring global scale at prototyping agility.
 Built with extensibility in mind, it provides APIs for you to extend the platform in the form of functions in any language.